-Being an Introvert is Pretty Cool
+Being an Introvert is Pretty Cool.
+Here's why ....

 Maybe you’re one of them.
 Suddenly being an introvert is – well almost – cool.
 There is that 'Yes, I knew it, I'm special and not weird' feeling

 I’m a pretty extreme case of an introvert.

 And I know I’m not alone! (which is sort of funny when you’re an introvert)

 When I grew up I was pushed way out of my safe comfort zone, to entertain the guests.
 I was very shy and bookish, but I had to take on an extrovert persona.
 And I turned out to be very (very!) good at it.
 Which is wonderful because that's how I found out I thoroughly enjoy working with large groups of clients.

 You might be way ahead of me and know if you are an introvert or extravert, or a nice mix of both.
-And if you’re still in doubt: take this quiz of Susan Cain and you’ll know.
+And if you’re still in doubt: take this quiz by Susan Cain and you’ll know.